Sustainability is an enormous business prospect for Cargotec.

 Technology and market risks and opportunities are deemed as the most material.
 Transforming the industry and mitigating climate change by providing low-carbon solutions for customers is a great opportunity for Cargotec.
 The demand for low-carbon products and solutions is expected to increase, resulting in increased eco-portfolio sales.
 With further investments in R&D and innovation, Cargotec is seizing the opportunity to develop new products and access new and emerging markets, besides exploiting the increasing demand.

 The identified climate-related opportunities relate to digitalisation, electrification, robotics, renewables and circular economy and have all been considered in our strategy and financial planning already in previous years.
-For example, the Cargotec’s eco portfolio was established already in 2017 to gather together the products and services that enhance customers’ sustainability, and to disclose the share of the eco portfolio sales.
-Besides electrification, also automation and connectivity are considered as very promising measures to improve the efficiency of customers’ operations.
-We have been investing in software and digital businesses as we see digitalisation will make cargo handling more efficient and there will be increasing demand for efficient solutions in the future.
-It will also be a major enabler for a wider societal change towards a more circular economy.
+For example, Cargotec's eco portfolio was established already in 2017, to gather together the products and services that enhance customers’ sustainability, and to disclose the share of the eco portfolio sales of the total sales.
+Besides electrification, automation and connectivity are considered promising measures to improve the efficiency of customers’ operations.
+Cargotec has invested in software and digital businesses, as digitalisation is seen to make cargo handling more efficient, and as there will be an increasing demand for efficient solutions in the future.
+Digitalisation will also be a major enabler for a wider societal change towards a more circular economy.
 Data sharing, common platforms and collaboration act as key drivers in achieving these targets and connecting industries.